Romeusorionaet/Api-Food-Explorer/README.md

 <h1>API Food Explorer</h1>

-> Esta api simula um restaurante com todas as rotas necessária, controlando todo o processo desde criação de usuário até criação de pratos. É uma api CRUD Rest com Node.js e Express
+> This api simulates a restaurant with all the necessary routes, controlling the entire process from user creation to plate creation.
+It is a CRUD Rest api with Node.js and Express.

 <h2>How to use the API</h2>

-* Clone this repository and clone this other
+* Clone this repository and clone this other: https://github.com/Romeusorionaet/FrontendFood
-* To start on both:

-> npm run dev
+> To start on both: npm run dev

 <h2>Tecnology</h2>